gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - Executable depends on a library with multiple flavors
     - Executable with flavors depends on a library with multiple flavors that do not match the executable's flavors.

-### Open issues

-- Need to consume locally and between projects and between builds.
-- Need a hook to infer the default variant.
-- Need to handle dependencies.
-- Need to publish all variants.

 ## Story: Build a native component using multiple tool chains

 This story adds support for building a native component using multiple tool chains.
 Each variant will have a tool chain associated with it.